 A 4 to 5 foot widened shoulder is included on some projects for use by equestrians, and also by trail runners, walkers and mountain bikers.
-Due to proximity of several environmental resource areas along this corridor, it is not recommended that a 4 to 5 foot wide soft shoulder be developed along one side of the rail trail.
+Due to proximity of several environmental resource areas along this corridor, it is not anticipated that a continuous widened shoulder can be accommodated along the entire project corridor.
+This same situation was present along the Nashua River Rail Trail, which resulted in an equestrian trail along 7 of the 11 total miles.
+Field survey and wetland delineation is needed to determine where equestrian use can be accommodated along sections of the Squannacook River Rail Trail corridor.
+As indicated at the Public Information Meeting, there is interest from local equestrians in using this corridor as a means to connect between various trail systems.